Eurozone Inflation Rebounds More Than Expected In October - UrduPoint

 Year-on-year consumer price increases in the 20-country single currency area reached 2.0 percent in October, rising from 1.7 percent in September, the EU's official data agency said.

-The September rate had been the first time the figure fell below the ECB's two-percent target in more than three years.
+The September reading had been the first time the figure fell below the ECB's two-percent target in more than three years.

 Inflation accelerated more than expected by analysts surveyed by FactSet and Bloomberg, who predicted it would increase to 1.9 percent in October.